CarelessInternet/Ticketer/README.md

 #### Installing MySQL

-You're gonna need MySQL to run this bot, please use [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04) or similar to setup MySQL.
+You're gonna need MySQL to run this bot, please use [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04) or similar to setup MySQL.<br>
+You only need the MySQL server, the client is not necessary.

 #### Creating `.env` File